dimitri-nicolo/calico/_includes/v2.5/install-upgrade-openshift.md

 {% else %}
 ### Execute Ansible provisioning script

-You are now ready to execute the Ansible provision which will install {{site.prodname}}.
+You are now ready to execute the Ansible provision which will install {{site.tseeprodname}}.
 Note that by default,
-{{site.prodname}} will connect to the same etcd that OpenShift uses and distribute etcd's certs to each node.
-If you would prefer {{site.prodname}} not connect to the same etcd as OpenShift, you may modify the install such that {{site.prodname}} connects to an etcd you have already set up by following the [dedicated etcd install guide](dedicated-etcd).
+{{site.tseeprodname}} will connect to the same etcd that OpenShift uses and distribute etcd's certs to each node.
+If you would prefer {{site.tseeprodname}} not connect to the same etcd as OpenShift, you may modify the install such that {{site.tseeprodname}} connects to an etcd you have already set up by following the [dedicated etcd install guide](dedicated-etcd).

 ### Enable access to the required images in your OpenShift cluster
 {% include {{page.version}}/pull-secret.md orch="openshift" %}